Applicable laws for LIRAs and LIFs

 Examples

 Michael lives in Ottawa.
-He worked at a large retailer in Gatineau and participated in its pension plan.
+He worked at a large retailer in Gatineau and was a member of the company's pension plan.
 The plan is registered in Ontario.
-Since the store's activities are under provincial jurisdiction and Michael worked in Québec, his benefits under the plan are subject to Québec law, specifically the Supplemental Pension Plans Act.
+Since the store's activities are under provincial jurisdiction and Michael worked in Québec, his benefits under the plan are subject to Québec law, which is the Supplemental Pension Plans Act.
 When his employment ended, Michael transferred his benefits to an LIF, which is also subject to Québec law.
-The fact that Michael lives in Ontario and the plan is registered in Ontario has no impact on the law that applies to his LIF.
+The fact that Michael lives in Ontario or that the plan is registered in Ontario has no impact on the law that applies to his LIF.

-Justine worked for a bank in Gatineau.
+Justine worked for a bank in Gatineau as a financial planner.
 When her employment ended, she transferred her benefits under the bank's pension plan to an LIRA (a locked-in RRSP).
 The LIRA is subject to federal law because banks are under federal jurisdiction.
-The law that applies to the LIRA is therefore the Pension Benefits Standards Act, 1985.
-This law governs Justine's benefits under the plan when her employment ends.
+The law that applies to LIRAs is therefore the Pension Benefits Standards Act, 1985.
+That Act governed Justine's benefits under the plan when her employment ended.

-Jean lives in Caraquet and worked for a caisse populaire there.
-She participated in its pension plan, which is registered in Québec.
-Since caisse activities are under provincial jurisdiction and Jean worked in New Brunswick, her benefits under the plan are subject to New Brunswick law, specifically the Pension Benefits Act.
+Jean lives in Caraquet and worked for a caisse populaire in that town.
+She was a member of the caisse's pension plan, which is registered in Québec.
+Since caisse activities are under provincial jurisdiction and Jean worked in New Brunswick, her benefits under the plan were subject to New Brunswick law, which is the Pension Benefits Act.
 When her employment ended, she transferred her benefits to an LIRA, which is subject to the same New Brunswick law.
-The fact that Jean lives in New Brunswick and the plan is registered in Québec has no impact on the law that applies to her LIRA.
+The fact that Jean lives in New Brunswick or that the plan is registered in Québec has no impact on the law that applies to her LIRA.

 Income Tax Act

 LIRAs and LIFs are also subject to the Income Tax Act This link will open in a new window..
-The agency responsible for applying the Act is the Canada Revenue Agency This link will open in a new window..
+The agency responsible for the administration of the Act is the Canada Revenue Agency This link will open in a new window..

 Top of page